layup-technologies/layup-gateway/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the woocommerce->Settings->Payments->LayUp screen to configure the plugin
-4. ***Please make sure that all your products have SKUs set as the LayUp API requires it to make a purchase.
+1. Upload the plugin files to the /wp-content/plugins/plugin-name directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the ‘Plugins’ screen in WordPress3.
+Use the woocommerce->Settings->Payments->LayUp screen to configure the plugin4.
+Next go to woocommerce->Settings and click on the Layup Merchant settings tab5.
+Fill in the provided Merchant ID and click save6.
+Your Merchant name(Company name) and Merchant domain should already filled in.
+Your Merchant notify URL should be empty, you will have to fill this in like so: https://yourdomainname.com/wc-api/WC_Layup_Gateway7. "wc-api/WC_Layup_Gateway" this is the important part and should not be changed.
+8. ***Please make sure that all your products have SKUs set as the LayUp API requires it to make a purchase.

 == Frequently Asked Questions ==